Table of Contents

 Social Media Marketing Mistakes to avoid

-Social networks are home to a large number of potential customers for different business areas, hence, all companies are trying to build a strong social media presence to grow their lead numbers.
+Social networks are home to a large number of potential customers for different business areas.
+Hence, all companies are trying to build a strong social media presence to grow their lead numbers either in-house or through professional SMO services.
 However, developing a following and actually engaging with customers requires a bit of time and resources, which not all business owners are willing to invest in.
 Even if you are one to recognize the benefits of social media, unclear objectives and lack of expertise can be the 2 determining factors for your success.

 Not Having a Social Media Strategy

 You don’t want to end up wasting your precious time!
 Creating profiles and starting to share posts without having a defined social media strategy might actually be counterproductive for your company – you need to know what you’re doing on each network and why.
 To create a social media strategy, take into account the following steps:

 - Design an action plan with smart goals.